Applecrest Farm Orchards: History

 After Farmer's death, Applecrest was briefly sold to Major Platts before changing hands again in 1954 when the orchard was bought by William L. and Jean Wagner of New York.
 Despite being unfamiliar with apple tree maintenance at first, they decided to familiarize themselves and continue the business.
 The orchard continues to operate under the ownership of the Wagner family.
 When Bill died in 1984, Jean continued as the sole owner.
+Future author, John Irving, worked at Applecrest; as he notes in The Cider House Rules, Jean and Bill Wagner gave him his "first job."

 In 1985, Applecrest covered 500 acre of land, but the increased cost of maintaining the orchard meant that land had to be sold to consolidate; 44 acre of that land was sold to developers that year and divided into 18 house lots.
 In the late 1980s, another 33 acre parcel off Sanborn Road was subdivided into 12 lots.
 Additional sections of land, mostly along the main roads in Hampton Falls, have been sold off as well.
 10 acre became four house lots in the early 1990s, a 12-lot subdivision called Coburn Woods was developed, and by the dawn of the millennium, 6 acre off Route 88 (Exeter Road) became a three-lot subdivision, conforming in every instance to the town's 2 acre-per-house zoning ordinance.
 As of 2014, Applecrest is only 124 acre in size, a fraction of its former expanse.

 In addition to the orchard, two markets were run by the Wagners on U.S. Route 1 in Hampton Falls and at the junction of Routes 110 and 150 in Amesbury, Massachusetts.
 The former markets were each known as the Applemart until they closed in 2004.
 In 2005, the owners of the farm were Ben and Peter Wagner, the sons of Jean and Bill.
 In 2006, Peter Wagner purchased the farm and became the sole owner of Applecrest.

 In celebration of Applecrest's 100th anniversary, the orchard announced it was erecting and opening a new "farm-to-table" restaurant on the property.
 All of the products served to the customer will have been grown or raised on their property.
 The project is expected to be completed by the end of 2014.